faizeev47/learn-to-droid/README.md

-# Hey!
+# Codelab 1.2
-The clean master branch of the repo!
+The layout editor